numberscope/frontscope/doc/making-a-visualizer.md

 ### The easy way

-The simplest and fastest way to set up your visualizer is to extend the `SequenceDefault` class.
+The simplest and fastest way to set up your visualizer is to extend the `VisualizerDefault` class.
 This guarantees that you will implement the interface, however you will still need to supply your collection of `params`, and provide the details of your `checkParameters`, `initialize`, `setup`, and `draw` functions.
 The default class provides a rough template for the best way